TritonSE/linters/README.md

      <dd>JSON</dd>
    </dl>

+   If you are asked to install any dependencies, install them.
 If you answer a prompt incorrectly, you can simply rerun the command to try again.

+1. If you are using TypeScript, [configure the ESLint TypeScript parser](https://github.com/iamturns/eslint-config-airbnb-typescript#4-configure-the-eslint-typescript-parser).

 1. If your frontend is in a subdirectory of the backend, you'll need to follow some additional instructions to ensure that the frontend and backend are linted separately.